Nobuharu Matsushita: 2020

-He was announced to drive for MP Motorsport in the 2020 FIA Formula 2 Championship together with Brazilian Felipe Drugovich.
+Matsushita was announced to drive for MP Motorsport in the 2020 FIA Formula 2 Championship together with Brazilian Felipe Drugovich.
 Matsushita announced that he would be leaving the F2 Championship with immediate effect on 22 September 2020.

 Formula One

 On 20 February 2016, Matsushita was signed as a development driver for McLaren.

 Super Formula and Super GT career

 Super Formula

 In 2018, Matsushita returned to Japan to compete in Super Formula for Honda team Dandelion.
 He returns to the series in 2020 racing with B-Max Racing, where he replaces Sérgio Sette Câmara who moved to Formula E. He continues racing with B-Max once again, competed from the second round.
 For 2022, he stays again with the same team.
 Matsushita clinched his first win of the series in Suzuka.
 For 2023, Matsushita continues racing with B-Max once again.
+Matsushita ended his association with B-Max as he moves to TGM Grand Prix last minute.

 Super GT

-2020
+GT300

 Matsushita made his debut in the Japanese Super GT Series in the last two rounds of the 2020 season, replacing Shinichi Takagi – who had sustained injuries from a crash in a Super Taikyu race – in the Honda NSX GT3 Evo of ARTA in the GT300 class.
 Driving alongside co-driver Toshiki Oyu, the pair finished the races at Motegi and Fuji Speedway eighth and seventh, respectively.
 After He left Honda, Matsushita moves to their manufacturer's rival Nissan where he stepped up to GT500 racing with Team Impul alongside Kazuki Hiramine.
 Both pairs wins their first GT500 race, and clinched 8th in the standings.
 Matsushita returns to Honda, and moves to Real Racing to partner up with Koudai Tsukakoshi switching with Bertrand Baguette who moves to the other team.